Giant boost of the quantum metric in disordered one dimensional flat band systems

-To conclude, it is revealed that the dilution of FB eigenstates leads to a giant boost of the flat band conductivity.
+To conclude, it is revealed that the dilution of FB eigenstates can lead to a giant boost of the flat band conductivity.
 At the origin of this unexpected and counter-intuitive physical phenomenon is the diverging behaviour of the quantum metric of the FB states.
+It is also shown that the condition that CLS eigenstates extend over at least two unit cells is crucial.
 The physics highlighted in this work is general and not restricted to one dimensional systems.
 As it has been shown recently, the quantum metric plays a key role on the amplitude of the critical superconducting temperature in FB systems, we argue that our findings may as well open up strategies to engineer high-Tc materials.
 The STM manipulation of adatoms on the surface of two dimensional materials, or the intercalation of atoms between multilayer compounds could be interesting pathways.
 The promising candidates could be identified with the efficient support of first principles studies.